Promoting Excellence in Sexual and Reproductive Health

 In 2022, Health New Zealand contracted NZCSRH to provide long-acting reversible contraceptives (LARC) training support.
 LARCs are the most modern and effective reversible forms of contraception.
 The aim of this initiative is to increase workforce capability in primary care and improve access to LARCs.

-As part of this contract, NZCSRH are providing train-the-trainer courses in LARC procedures for health practitioners who are competent in these procedures as per the Long-Acting Reversible Contraception: Health Practitioner Training Principles and Standards, and want to train others.
+As part of this contract, NZCSRH are providing LARC train-the-trainer courses for health practitioners who are already competent in these procedures as per the Long-Acting Reversible Contraception: Health Practitioner Training Principles and Standards, and want to train others.

 NZCSRH